 The setup time corresponds to the stage delays of internal instances as we discussed in Sect.
-II, and hence the above expectation is also applicable to the setup time estimation.
+2, and hence the above expectation is also applicable to the setup time estimation.
 However, the setup time is the time interval between data switching time and capturing clock edge, and then the procedure should be revised slightly as follows.

-Initially, $T{i,0}$ is set to $T{ck}$ - $T{setup}$ where $T{ck}$ and $T{setup}$ are capturing clock edge time and setup time at nominal supply voltage, respectively.
-Then, in the $j{th}$ iteration, $T{i,j}$ is decreased by a small step $\Delta t$ and estimate $\Delta D{ij}$ using Eq.
+Initially, $T{i,0}$ is set to $T{ck} - T{setup}$ where T{ck} and T{setup} are capturing clock edge time and setup time at nominal supply voltage, respectively.
+Then, in the j{th} iteration, $T{i,j}$ is decreased by a small step Δt and estimate $\Delta D{i,j}$ using Eq.
 (1) from the setup time dependence on voltage as shown in Fig. 4.
-The iteration will finish if the difference between $T{i,0}$ - $T{ij}$ and $\Delta D{ij}$ becomes smaller than $\Delta t$ .
+The iteration will finish if the difference between $T{i,0} - T{i,j}$ and $\Delta D{i,j}$ becomes smaller than Δt .

 Figure 8 shows an estimation example of the CK-to-Q delay and setup time under the dynamic voltage drop.
 The solid and dashed lines are the estimation results and the SPICE reference, respectively.
 The figure shows that the estimates are consistent with the references.
-It should be noted that if a strict delay degradation criterion (e.g. 1%) is applied to FF characterization, the hold time also becomes optimistic under the dynamic voltage drop.
-In that case, the setup time estimation procedure can be applied to the hold time estimation focusing on X1 delay.
+This result suggests that the presented estimation would be applicable to cells including transfer gates, more precisely to FFs of Fig. 1 in which the delay of transfer gates is insignificant, although Ref.
+[1] does not discuss transfer gates.
+This applicability will be experimentally verified in the next section.